 Although some people may be disciplined enough to make this happen, most of us can’t go from being a couch potato to “I’ll start working out every day” or “I’ll stop procrastinating” or “I’ll start getting 8 hours of sleep every night.”

 We need to be realistic and understand that we can’t change overnight.
 Take small steps and make short-term goals to supplement your long-term goals.

 MAKE A SOLID PLAN.

-This is connected to being as specific as possible; if you wing things, chances are that it’ll be hard to remember everything and you won’t be able to see if you’re accomplishing anything or not.
+This is connected to being as specific as possible; if you wing things, chances are you won’t know what you’re doing.

 Making a plan makes your resolutions real and they show what you need to do step by step so you don’t feel overwhelmed.
 And you don’t have to plan out the entire year; just take it month by month.

 If you can’t manage to get to the gym for a week, it’s okay.
 If you “accidentally” ate a tub of ice cream over the weekend, it’s okay.
 What matters is what you do from that moment onward.
 Don’t give up just because you made a mistake.
 Try again until you get it right.

 Overall, I think the idea of starting in December instead of January is more appealing.
 You can take your time, allow room for a few failures, and reflect on what you really want to improve about yourself before the new year is knocking on your door.

 I hope you found this helpful; let me know if you have any special tricks for sticking to your resolutions in the comments below!
 Thanks for reading and I’ll see you lovelies soon!